 All school staff undertake relevant training in SEND related areas as the need arises.
-They support children in class, in small groups and individually, they regularly monitor progress and liaise closely with external providers, to report on progress and inform future planning.
+They support children in class, in small groups and individually, they regularly monitor progress and liaise closely with external providers and the SENDCO, to report on progress and inform future planning.